 Check out Tameka’s website at http://www.tamekafryerbrown.com

-Olugbemisola was the ‘new kid’ at school many times, in more than one country, and currently lives with her family in Brooklyn, NY, where she loves walking and working on crafts in many forms.
+Olugbemisola was the ‘new kid’ at school many times, in more than one country, and lives with her family in NYC where she writes, makes things, and needs to get more sleep.
+She loves to visit with readers and writers like you; until then, find her online at olugbemisolabooks.com.

 Gwendolyn Hooks is the author of sixteen books for children.
 She writes both fiction and nonfiction to encourage children to explore their world.
 As a child, Gwendolyn was forced to explore whenever her Air Force father transferred to another base.
 “It was hard always being the new girl in class,” Gwendolyn remembers about those moves.
 But she could count on a trip to the library to ease the transition.